 We publish a detailed report on the performance of our forecasts every year as an ECMWF Technical Memorandum.
 This document presents recent verification statistics and evaluations of ECMWF forecasts (including weather, waves and severe weather events) along with information about changes to the data assimilation and forecasting system.
-The performance of the monthly and seasonal forecasts is also included.
+The performance of the extended-range and seasonal forecasts is also included.

 The two primary scores are: